 Pro travel tip: There is a very narrow street called Patli Gali (tiny alley), in this street only one person can walk at one time which is one of the best and secret attractions in Lahore, Pakistan.

 Shahi Hammam is aka Royal Bath, which is located on your left as you enter the Delhi Gate.
 It was fully destroyed during war times but there is a continuous restoration with attractive Fresco work.
-It was also recently recognised by UNESCO as an international world heritage site, and since then many efforts have been made and are still being made to keep it intact and preserved.
+It was also recently recognized by UNESCO as an international world heritage site, and since then many efforts have been made and are still being made to keep it intact and preserved.

 Although it was souring hot inside, I recommend watching the documentary they play there to understand how the restoration work was carried out.
 Then enjoy a nice cafe right outside.

 Pro travel tip- Try speaking facing one corner of the wall, another person can actually hear what you say from another corner!
-Reminds me of my childhood days when I and my brother used to make a telephone with matchboxes and thread and speak to each other from different rooms! ha I mean it’s nothing like that but it is still funny how this works!
+It reminds me of my childhood days when I and my brother used to make a telephone with matchboxes and thread and speak to each other from different rooms! ha I mean it’s nothing like that but it is still funny how this works!

 Once out of the gate, you can find the biggest wholesale clothes market and Delhi gate market.